-We have audited the accompanying financial statements of the Silver State Energy Association (SSEA), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the SSEA's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Silver State Energy Association (SSEA), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the SSEA's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the SSEA as of June 30, 2022, and the changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the SSEA as of June 30, 2023 and 2022, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.